-Follow the guidance of the locals by kneeling down ready to give your offering to the monks; most common gifts include rice, fresh fruit and traditional sweet snacks.
-The idea of the alms giving is for the Buddhist monks to make merit and also to collect food for their one meal of a day.
+Follow the guidance of the locals by kneeling down to present your offering to the monks.
+Some of the common gifts you can offer include rice, fresh fruit, and traditional snacks.

 When seated, shoes and socks must be removed with your feet tucked underneath as you observe the ceremony in absolute silence.
-Female attendees must keep their head lower than the monks when giving alms and they must not talk to or touch the monks at any time, even when making an offering.
-Suitable offerings include some simple food which you can probably arrange at your hotel or buy from a local market en-route, if you buy alms on the street do not negotiate on price as this is also considered highly disrespectful.
+Female attendees must keep their head lower than the monks when giving alms.
+Don’t talk to or touch the monks at any time, even when making an offering.

 - Location: Sisavangvong Road, Luang Prabang, Laos